ncont021/GitHubFundamentals/README.md

 # GitHub Fundamentals
 HKN GitHub Fundamentals

+### Welcome Everyone!
-### Welcome Everyone in this workshop we are going to go over the basics of git hub and all of its features
+### In this workshop we are going to go over the basics of GitHub and all of its core components

 This workshop is about…